Search earnings calls

 6. Review the results overview.

-7. Open matched sentences in the Snippet Tool if the results need validation.
+7. Open matched sentences in the Snippet Tool to validate the query.

 8. Download the CSV output when the query is ready for downstream work.